-RELATED PLANS, POLICIES AND PROGRAMS
+1.8 RELATED PLANS, POLICIES AND PROGRAMS

-As part of the Tesuque Community Plan planning process, the following plans, policies, and programs were reviewed in order to understand the current policy and regulatory framework that guides development in the area and determine appropriate amendments to the framework:
+As a part of the La Cienega/La Cieneguilla Communities planning process, the following plans, policies, and programs were reviewed in order to understand the current policy and regulatory framework that guides development in the area and determine appropriate amendments to the framework:

-Village of Tesuque Traditional Historic Community: Santa Fe County Ordinance 1998-6 declared Tesuque as a Traditional Historic Community (THC) pursuant to Chapter 211, Laws of New Mexico 1995.
-Tesuque was designated as a THC in accordance with state law.
+The La Cienega and La Cieneguilla Traditional Historic Community: Santa Fe County Ordinance 2000-07 declared La Cienega and La Cieneguilla as a Traditional Historic Community (THC) in accordance with state law - New Mexico Statutes Section 3-7-1-1.
 To qualify as a traditional historic community, an area shall:

-- Be an unincorporated area of a Class B county with a population between 95,000 and 99,000 based on the 1990 Census; - Be an identifiable village or community that can be documented as having existed for more than 100 years; - Include structures or landmarks associated with the identity of the specified village or community seeking designation as a traditional historic community; - Have a distinctive character or traditional quality that can be distinguished from surrounding areas or new developments in the vicinity; and - Be declared as a traditional historic community by an ordinance by the BCC.
+- be an unincorporated area of a a county; - be an identifiable village, community, neighborhood or district that can be documented as having existed for more than one hundred years; - include structures or landmarks that are associated with the identity of the specific village, community, neighborhood or district seeking designation as a traditional historic community; - have a distinctive character or traditional quality that can be distinguished from surrounding areas or new developments in the vicinity; and - be declared a traditional historic community by an ordinance by the BCC.